Skip to content

 # Step 1: Apply default styles to all elements

-default_styles = apply_browser_defaults(soup)
+default_styles = apply_browser_defaults(soup, default_bg=global_bg)

 # Find CSS rules specific to this HTML document